nuprl/website/blog/_src/posts/2016-11-02-beta-reduction-part-1.md

    | λx.e
    | e e
 ```
 In the above BNF, x is a metavariable, standing for any variable.
 In this post, I use x, y, z, a, and b as variables in my examples.
 The λx.e term represents a function with a single parameter x.
-When you apply this function to an argument, you substitute the argument for every occurrence of x in the function's body, which is the expression after the period.
-We say that x is bound in e.
+We say that the parameter, x is bound in e.
 It is possible to have unbound variables in the λ-calculus, though for the most part, we can ignore them in our discussion of this topic.
 Finally, applications consist of two expressions.
-The first expression evaluates to a function and the second to its argument.
-Parentheses can be added for clarity.
+The first expression is the function and the second is its argument.
+Parenthesis are often added for clarity.

 If you program regularly in a functional language, this might look fairly familiar to you.
-In fact, you can encode every construct in whatever programming languages you use into just the above constructs.
-The λ-calculus is Turing complete.
-Of course, you wouldn't want to do program in this language as it's significantly harder than just using built in language constructs like numbers.
+In fact, you compute anything in the λ-calculus that you can in any other language.
+In other words, the λ-calculus is Turing complete.
+Of course, you wouldn't want to do program in this language as it's significantly harder to encode some of these constructs than just using built in language constructs like numbers.
 I'm not going to discuss these ideas in detail, but if you're interested in how to add numbers, booleans, conditionals, and recursion to the λ-calculus, Matt Might has a few great posts about how to do this using equivalent constructs in [Python](http://matt.might.net/articles/python-church-y-combinator/), [Scheme](http://matt.might.net/articles/church-encodings-demo-in-scheme/), and [JavaScript](http://matt.might.net/articles/js-church/).

-Now that we've discussed the syntax of the language, we can look at the semantics, or how terms evaluate?
+Now that we've discussed the syntax of the language, we can look at the semantics, or how terms evaluate.
 Below I have the evaluation rules for the λ-calculus.
 The arrow represents β-reduction which is the subject of this post.
 The semantics rely on substitution which is depicted with brackets.
-Below, I define the substitution function.
+I have also defined the substitution function.
 I'm assuming the Barendregt variable convention which states that every bound variable is distinct from every free variable.

 ```
 x[ x := e ] = e